 Permit yourself to take the days off that you need.
 Maybe you need three weeks off during Christmas.
 Guess what?
 That's okay!
 You will know if you need to go for an extra few days come June.
 Maybe you homeschool throughout the summer and want to take the entire month of December off.
 Could you do it?
 You are in charge and can be trusted to make the right decisions for your family.

-Just remember, school is a given, but you can take guilt-free days off when needed or just wanted.
+Remember, school is a given, but you can take guilt-free days off when needed.
 So, enjoy the holidays!

 And enjoy your learning moments while mastering homeschool schedules!

 - Don't turn Christmas into a unit study!